twilio-labs/plugin-queued-callbacks-and-voicemail/README.md

 4. To enable the plugin on your contact center, follow the suggested next step on the deployment confirmation.
 To enable it via the Flex UI, see the [Plugins Dashboard documentation](https://www.twilio.com/docs/flex/developer/plugins/dashboard#stage-plugin-changes).

+## Configurations

+The serverless implementation can be customized using the file [`options.private.js`](serverless/functions/options.private.js).
+Options include:

+* `sayOptions`: Attributes for the `<Say>` verb used to prompt the customer.
+You can read more about these attributes and their values on [TwiML™ Voice: `<Say>`](https://www.twilio.com/docs/voice/twiml/say)
+* `holdMusicUrl`: Relative or absolute path to the audio file for hold music (default: `/assets/guitar_music.mp3`).
+If no domain is provided (i.e. relative path), the serverless domain will be used.
+* `getEwt`: Enable Estimated Waiting Time in voice prompt (default: `true`)
+* `statPeriod`: Time interval (in minutes) for Estimated Waiting Time stats evaluation (default: `5` minutes)
+* `getQueuePosition`: Enable Queue Position in voice prompt (default: `true`)
+* `VoiceMailTaskPriority`: Priority for the Task generatared by the VoiceMail (default: `50`)
+* `VoiceMailAlertTone`: Relative or absolute path to the [ringback tone](https://www.twilio.com/docs/voice/twiml/dial#ringtone) that Twilio will play back to the Agent when calling a customer from a voice mail task (default: `/assets/alertTone.mp3`).
+If no domain is provided (i.e. relative path), the serverless domain will be used.
+This is not currently implemented in the Flex plugin, and it's for future usage
+* `CallbackTaskPriority`: Priority for the Task generatared by VoiceMail (default: `50`)
+* `CallbackAlertTone`: Relative or absolute path to the [ringback tone](https://www.twilio.com/docs/voice/twiml/dial#ringtone) that Twilio will play back to the Agent when calling a customer from a callback task (default: `/assets/alertTone.mp3`).
+If no domain is provided (i.e. relative path), the serverless domain will be used.
+This is not currently implemented in the Flex plugin, and it's for future usage
+* `TimeZone`: Timezone configuration.
+This is used to report time and date of voicemail (default `America/Los_Angeles`)

 ## License

 [MIT](http://www.opensource.org/licenses/mit-license.html)